niplav/site/text_reviews.md

 *– David Benatar<!--TODO: link-->, “The Human Predicament” p.
 225, 2017*

-It seems to me that humans can believe very bad things and still be happier than most in their lives (I know this is at least true for one human, myself).
+It seems to me that humans can believe very bad things to be the case and still be happier than most other humans in their lives (I know this is at least true for one human, myself).
 This, combined with the fact that Benatar simply shifts the utility function downwards, makes me prone to rejecting his worldview as simply a matter of emotional tone on the same facts.

 Finally, I want to accuse Benatar of insufficient pessimism (on his own criteria): The most likely outcome for humanity (and for life in general)